Santroller/Santroller/wiring_guides/guitar.md

   - Guitar Hero World Tour Guitar
     - MPR121
       - An MPR121 is necessary for hooking up the slider bar, but it can also be used for the frets in order to save on the number of pins being used.
+  - Guitar Hero 5 Guitar or Crazy Guitar
+    - Standard Mode, worst latency
+      - No extra parts required.
+    - MPR121 Mode, great latency
+      - Requires a MPR121, replaces the microcontroller on the slider bar and handles both slider and frets.
+    - Peripheral Pico Mode, great latency
+      - Requires a second Pi Pico, places the second Pi Pico in the neck and uses that to poll the frets, while leaving the original slider bar pcb to poll the slider bar, sharing power and data between both devices.
+    - Hardwire frets, great latency
+      - No extra parts required, but sacrifies the detachable neck.
   - USB Host
     - Pi Pico
     - 2x 27ohm resistor